douglaswlee/douglaswlee.github.io/_posts/2018-9-11-NBA Performance.md

 * Not terribly relevant to the response variable, or
 * Better captured by another metric (Clutch Games Played vs Clutch Minutes Played)

-After these operations, there were 391 team seasons with 14 all game situation features and 9 clutch situation features.
+There were 391 team seasons with 14 all game situation features and 9 clutch situation features.

 ## Model 1: All Game Situation Features Only